Network Construction

 └─ 1 param: [p]

-which no classifies as a PureFeedForward edge.
-In cases like this, where the edge is actually anti symmetric we can alternatively define a single sided output function and wrapping it in an AntiSymmetric object
+which classifies as a PureFeedForward edge.
+In cases like this, where the edge is actually anti-symmetrical we can define a single sided output function and wrap it in an AntiSymmetric object:

 function edge_g_s!(ydst, vsrc, vdst, p, t)